 Contact us today to discuss what might be holding up your child custody case and how we can help you push through it.

 Under Alabama child custody law, joint custody is considered to be in the child’s best interests, unless specific evidence is presented to demonstrate that it is not.
 Therefore, courts encourage parents to find ways to share custody.

 When joint physical and legal custody is shared equally, or nearly equally: The parents may not need to address issues of child support.
 Because equally shared joint custody often means that both parents contribute equally to the costs of the child’s needs, no support payments are necessary.

 Children grow up quickly, and circumstances can change over the years.
-Alabama allows parents to seek modification of a child custody or support agreement when it is necessary to continue meeting the child’s best interests.
+Alabama child custody laws allow parents to seek a modification of child custody or support agreement when it is necessary to continue meeting the child’s best interests.

 To seek a change in a custody or visitation order:

 - The best way to approach a change is to try to work out a new agreement with your child’s other parent before filing the necessary paperwork.
 The court is more likely to make the change if both parents agree and the change does not harm the child’s interests.

 - If you and the other parent cannot agree on a change, you will need to have a strong argument for modification.

 Our experienced Huntsville child custody modification lawyers can help you build a solid case as to why the change in custody and visitation is necessary and is in the best interests of your children.
 We will also ensure the proper paperwork is filed to keep your child custody case moving forward in the courts.